Supersonic-Sites/Condesa/content/about.md

     img_alt: Image of Monyca Bouras
     cta: Call To Action
     desc: >-
-      Monyca is just a support system.
-A Mexican born mother of 2, Monyca married David and moved to Vancouver following a grandson and a dream: freedom of fear. <br><br>
+      Monyca is the team’s support system.
+A Mexican born mother of 2, Monyca married David and

+      moved to Vancouver following a grandson and a dream: freedom of fear.<br><br>

       Together they have walked the walk of migration and have restarted life at an unlikely age.
+She

-      She is the one who pushes and pulls (sometimes at a price!), in charge of perpetuating the style in the store and coherence in the flow.
-She is devoted to Beauty, Life and Delight.<br><br>
+      in charge of perpetuating the style in the store and coherence in the flow.
+She is devoted to

+      Beauty, Life and Delight.<br><br>

-      “I never thought much of jewelery until I met David.
-He has shown me a world of melting and transforming, of brilliance and colour, of vibration and history, endless possibilities of manifestation: Beauty, Emotion and Grace made tangible.”
+      “I never thought much of jewelry until I met David.
+He has shown me a world of melting and

+      transforming, of brilliance and colour, of vibration and history, endless possibilities of

+      manifestation: Beauty, Emotion and Grace made tangible.
     aos_select: true
     title: Monyca Bouras
     type: img_third_right